 Advertising is an expected component of daily life.
-Whether it is the strategically placed logo on someone's shirt, the social media ads we browse during the morning commute, or the digital ads that seem to follow us around while we browse the web, we are inundated with marketing messages on a daily basis.
+Whether it is the strategically placed logo on someone's shirt, the social media ads we browse during the morning commute, or the digital ads that seem to follow us around while we browse the web, we are inundated with marketing messages daily.
 This inundation is not to say that we are typically annoyed by advertising.
-In fact, the truth of the matter is that advertisements are only a bothersome entity when they represent irrelevant ideas.
-However, when you make advertising, and the subsequent shopping it encourages, a personalized experience that is relevant to your customers, it can result in a 19% uplift in sales.
+The truth is that advertisements are only bothersome when representing irrelevant ideas.
+However, when you make advertising and the subsequent shopping it encourages, a personalized experience relevant to your customers can result in a 19% increase in sales.

 The Benefits Of Personalization

-In an age where your competitor is no longer "the guy down the street", but rather "every other similar business across the globe", you must strategically build your customer base to promote brand loyalty.
+In an age where your competitor is no longer "the guy down the street" but rather "every other similar business across the globe," you must strategically build your customer base to promote brand loyalty.
 And personalization is the key.
-In fact, personalization not only has the unique benefit of increasing sales, but it can also help businesses create a loyal following of brand ambassadors.
+Personalization not only has the unique benefit of increasing sales, but it can also help businesses create a loyal following of brand ambassadors.
 Additional benefits include: